kcroker/dpsprep/README.md

 `libtiff` depends on `libjpeg`, so installing `libtiff` will likely install both.

-For details on how these dependencies can be installed, see the GitHub Actions [workflow](./.github/workflows/test.yml) and the [dpsprep-git](https://aur.archlinux.org/packages/dpsprep-git) package for Arch Linux.
+For details on how these dependencies can be installed, see the GitHub Actions [workflow](./.github/workflows/test.yml).<!-- and the [dpsprep-git](https://aur.archlinux.org/packages/dpsprep-git) package for Arch Linux.-->

 Note that Windows support in `djvulibre-python` requires 64-bit `djvulibre`, and they only officially distribute 32-bit Windows packages.
 If you manage to make it work, consider opening a pull request.